 The following rules apply to all events on NMC’s campus at which alcohol is either sold or served at both licensed facilities and areas designated by the President.

 - All events must comply with state and local laws and regulations.

-- All alcohol purchases (including check swaps) for any event on an NMC campus must be made by the Great Lakes Culinary Institute Purchasing and Receiving Technician (995-1390).
+- All alcohol purchases (including check swaps) for any event on an NMC campus must be made by the Beverage Manager and Great Lakes Campus Purchasing Coordinator (995-1390).

 - Alcohol for events other than those sponsored by the Great Lakes Culinary Institute will be coordinated and requisitioned by the Hagerty Center Director (995-3150).